Detail Obsession = Amazing Results

 Plus, screws loosen over time and can even start to corrode because they don’t match the gutter’s metal.

-Now, take a look at the gutter system to the right.
+Now, take a look at the gutter system above.
 What don’t you see?
 That’s right, screws.

 What you do see are rivets.
 Permanent, strong, and unobtrusive rivets.
 They look better, never back out, and unlike screws, they are made of the same material as the gutters, so you don’t get the mixed metal problems that zinc or steel screws can cause with gutters.